CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 * Trade XCP and assets on Counterparty's distributed exchange

-* Broadcast textual and numeric data onto the Bitcoin blockchain
+* Broadcast textual and numeric data onto the Bitcoin blockchain (e.g. proof of publication)

 * Make bets and derivatives on broadcasted data (_Using XCP_)